 - 1. The organization's or club's name and purpose, such as, to enhance students' educational experiences, to help meet educational needs of students, to provide extra athletic benefits to students, to assist specific sports teams or academic clubs through financial support, or to enrich extracurricular activities. - 2.
 The rules and procedures under which it operates. - 3.
 An agreement to adhere to all Board policies and administrative procedures. - 4.
-A statement that membership is open and unrestricted, meaning that membership is open to all parent(s)/guardian(s) of students enrolled in the school, District staff, and community members. - 5.
-A statement that the District is not, and will not be, responsible for the organization's or club's business or the conduct of its members. - 6.
+A statement that membership is open and unrestricted, meaning that membership is open to all parents/guardians of students enrolled in the school, District staff, and community members. - 5.
+A statement that the District is not, and will not be, responsible for the organization's or club's business or the conduct of its members, including on any organization or club websites or social media accounts. - 6.
 An agreement to maintain and protect its own finances. - 7.
 A recognition that money given to a school cannot be earmarked for any particular expense.
 Booster clubs may make recommendations, but cash or other valuable consideration must be given to the District to use at its discretion.
 The Board's legal obligation to comply with Title IX by providing equal athletic opportunity for members of both genders will supersede an organization or club's recommendation.